 Are you still suffering from the hangover of your student days?
 No, not the type you get from impromptu “study” sessions at the university bar.
 We’re talking student loan debt hangovers, another headache-causing activity of student life.

-Student loan payments are a fact of life for anyone who borrowed the funds to get their qualification.
-So, regardless of whether you hit the books – or the beers – hard, you have to find a way to pay that cash back.
-There is light at the end of the tunnel, though.
-So, settle in for a study session of the financial kind, so you can reap the rewards of wiping clean that student loan debt.
+Student loan payments are a fact of life for anyone who has borrowed money to fund their education.
+So, regardless of whether you hit the books – or the beers – hard, you have to find a way to pay back the money.
+However, there is light at the end of the tunnel.
+So, settle in for a study session of the financial kind, so you can reap the rewards of wiping clean your student loan debt.

 Make a plan to take on student debt

-The pros and cons to making extra student loan repayments
+The pros and cons of making extra student loan repayments

-Instead of assuming the nagging parent in this student loan debt scenario, consider this your guide to making a student loan debt strategy a little more manageable.
-First off, when you are employed and earning more than $367 per week, employers will generally deduct 12 cents in each dollar you earn towards loan repayments, unless you have a student loan repayment deduction exemption.
-For example, you may be eligible for a deduction if you are studying full time in the same year you are working full time, are a New Zealand borrower and think you’ll earn less than the annual repayment threshold of $19,084.
-Any money deducted for student loan payments is paid back to the Inland Revenue Department.
+Rather than treating our advice like a nagging parent in this student loan debt scenario, consider it your guide to making a student loan debt strategy a little more manageable.
+First off, when you’re employed and earning more than $380 per week, employers will generally deduct 12 cents in every dollar you earn towards loan repayments, unless you have a student loan repayment deduction exemption.
+You can apply for an exemption if you are studying full time, are about to start full-time study again, or think that you’ll earn less than the annual repayment threshold of $19,760.
+Any money deducted for student loan payments is paid back to the Inland Revenue Department (IRD).

-Some people choose to make voluntary additional student loan payments.
+Some student loan borrowers also choose to make voluntary additional student loan payments.
 This has both upsides and downsides, so you need to think of what works best for you.
-If you don’t make extra payments you’ll save money in the short term, and by stretching out your debt repayment longer the amount you owe will actually be eaten away by inflation.
-On the other hand, if you want to borrow money in the future, such as to buy a house or business, your student loan debt will be taken into account.
+If you don’t make extra payments you’ll save money in the short term, and by stretching out your debt repayment longer the amount you owe will diminish in real terms due to inflation.
+On the other hand, if you want to borrow money sometime in the future, for example to buy a house or business, your student loan debt will be taken into account.

 Put student loan payments on hold if you have other debts